 The holidays can be a wonderful time, with parties and gatherings of friends and family, homemade candies and confections, and gifts; but for many- the hustle of the holidays can quickly become overwhelming and take away the magic.
-Here’s how we reclaimed Our Magic . . .

 A couple of years ago it started to feel like Christmas was all about the hustle, the perfect decorations, big parties, lavish gifts; So when the holidays stopped being about family and spending time together and started to come across as the commercialized “Hurry up to beat the Joneses”, we decided we needed to put an end to it.
+Here’s how we reclaimed our magic and simplified Christmas.

-We began following the 4 gift rule:
+Simplify Christmas by following the 4 gift rule:

-1. Something they Want
+- Something they Want

-2. Something they Need
+- Something they Need

-3. Something to Wear
+- Something to Wear

-4. Something to Read
+- Something to Read

 Okay, I’m a book nerd, but there really isn’t anything that compares to a well-written book on a subject that piques your interest.
-I wondered how well this would go-over with my family, but it turns out that they absolutely loved it, even my husband who received a book on Home Brewing Beer.
+I wondered how well this would go over with my family, but it turns out that they absolutely loved it, even my husband who received a book on Home Brewing Beer.